EFTEC/BladeOne/README.md

 How to run it?

-* Go to your home path and call the PHP script as follow:
+* Go to your home path and call the PHP script as follows:

 ```shell
 php vendor/lib/eftec/bladeone/lib/BladeOne.php